Podcast Equipment

 3. Shotgun microphones

 Shotgun mics can be mounted directly to a DSLR camera or a boom pole if that’s your preference.
 This versatile microphone is incredibly popular due to how easy they are to use.
-In addition to this, shotgun mics are described as “incredibly directional,” as their tubular shape betters their ability to pick up on sounds.
+In addition to this, shotgun mics are described as “incredibly directional,” as their tubular shape betters their ability to pick up on sound sources.

 4. Camera microphones